Skip to main content

 Test against an indirect tagged child model (referenced from the direct tagged model):

-While testing a direct tagged model, if you set the value of the TRANSFORM_MODEL_INDIRECT_SELECTION_MODE variable to "cautious" in the pipeline, it will not include the below test for the child model.
+While testing a direct tagged model, setting the value of the TRANSFORM_MODEL_INDIRECT_SELECTION_MODE variable to " cautious" in the pipeline will not include the below test for the child model.

 dataops/modelling/models/example2/indirect_selection_model.yml